 As our final goal is change in attitudes, after ‘demoralization’ we would like to leverage the effects of social influence.
 One of the strongest findings in psychology is that people conform towards the consensus group opinion (Asch, 1956; Deutsch M, 1955).
 However, one aspect of morally convicted beliefs that sets them apart from simple ‘strongly held’ beliefs, is that they appear to be independent of normative/majority influence (Skitka et al., 2005).
 In preliminary work, we were able to successfully manipulate social consensus by presenting false survey results that were assumed to be real, presenting either an artificially high or artificially low level of agreement with a position.
 We plan to directly test this interaction by attempting to reduce moral conviction and then seeing if that increases conformation towards the societal consensus.

+They had problems because they didn’t measure X well, why wasn’t X measured well and what did they do?
+What are we going to do about X? – This can be it’s own ‘study 1’ the best construct for examining this concept.

+Look into more deeply ‘construct validity’ that is the primary concern with regards to this improved psychometric.
+Is the interpretation of this construct correct?
+What is it that the study had trouble with, with regards to construct validity?
+“Model Operation Bias” – using a single measure to assess a construct is seen as kind of a bad thing (this is what is happening with the single item moral conviction screener).
+Moral conviction is related to strength of belief – how do we measure them differently?

+Read a SCALE development paper.

+The moral recognition/amplification bit is an extra addendum.
+Make sure to describe at the front end the two-part process of ‘moralization’ more broadly.

 Sarstedt 2007